DataIntellectTech/TorQ/docs/analyticslib.md

 ```

 ## pivot
 A pivot table is a design tool used to reorganize and summarize selected columns and rows of data to gain a better understanding of the data being provided.
-An indepth explanation of how to pivot a table is available [here](http://code.kx.com/q/cookbook/pivoting-tables/).
+An in-depth explanation of how to pivot a table is available [here](http://code.kx.com/q/cookbook/pivoting-tables/).

 This is a modified version of code available on [code.kx](http://code.kx.com/q/cookbook/pivoting-tables/#a-very-general-pivot-function-and-an-example)